Overview of ASP.NET Unit Tests

 Unit test execution can fail in this situation.
 For example, the ASP.NET process that is running as a non-default user might have restricted permissions, but still might try to generate temporary files to the %WINDIR%\Temp folder.
 This would fail if the default permissions on %WINDIR%\Temp do not allow the process sufficient access to generate those files.
 In this case, for unit test execution to succeed, you would have to grant the process higher permissions on the %WINDIR%\Temp folder.

 Unit test execution can also fail if the service account does not have access to the deployment root folder.
-If this occurs, Visual Studio displays a dialog box that explains the error and lets you get past it by clicking OK.
+If this happens, Visual Studio displays a dialog box that explains the error and lets you get past it by clicking OK.